Law of conservation of energy

 Law of Conservation of energy or conservation of energy principle in thermodynamics states that the total heat or energy of our universe must remain constant.
-The relation between heat and work in science is the origin of the first law of conservation of energy.
+The relation between heat and work is the origin of the first law of conservation of energy.
 The first law of energy conservation in thermodynamics states that energy can neither be created nor be destroyed but may be transferred from one form to another.
 In other words, when one form of energy disappears, an exact and same amount of other form appears to maintain the net amount of energy in our universe.
-Hence a definite quantity of electrical energy given to be equivalent quantity of heat or mechanical work.
+Hence a definite quantity of electrical energy is given to be equivalent quantity of heat or mechanical work.

-Conservation of energy in thermodynamics provides the calculation and formula for specific heat change and transfer in cyclic, isothermal, isochoric, and isolated processes in terms of internal energy and work done by the system.
+In chemistry or physics, the conservation of energy principle provides the calculation and formula for specific heat change and transfer in cyclic, isothermal, isochoric, and isolated processes in terms of internal energy and work done by the system.

-Let q amount of heat supplied to the system containing one-mole gas in a cylinder fitted with a frictionless weightless moveable piston.
+Let q amount of heat supplied to the system containing one mole gas in a cylinder fitted with a frictionless weightless moveable piston.
 At constant pressure, the gas molecules expand from volume V1 to V2, and the temperature changes from T1 to T2.
-Therefore, according to the 1st law of thermodynamics, q = dU + w, where dU = change of internal energy.
-If the work restricted to pressure-volume work or mechanical work then w = PdV.
+According to the 1st law of thermodynamics, q = dU + w, where dU = change of internal energy.
+If the work is restricted to pressure volume work or mechanical work then w = PdV.
 Hence, q = dU + PdV.

 Internal energy changes in the cyclic process, dU = 0.
 Therefore, according to the first law, q = w.
-Hence from the energy conservation formula in thermodynamics, heat is completely converted into work for the cyclic process.
+Hence from the energy conservation principle, heat is completely converted into work for the cyclic process.

 Internal energy change in the isothermal process for the ideal gas, dU = ncvdT = 0.
 Therefore, q = w.
 Hence, thermodynamics heat is completely converted into work for the ideal gas in the isothermal process.

 Volume change in isochoric process, dV = 0.
-From the 1st law of thermodynamics, q = dU = ncvdT.
-Therefore, heat change to an isochoric process only increases the internal energy or temperature of the system.
+From the energy conservation principle, q = dU = ncvdT.
+Therefore, energy change to an isochoric process only increases the internal energy or temperature of the system.